kingo132/a51m-r2-5700m-hackintosh/README.md

 [![](https://img.shields.io/badge/Chat-Alienware%20Hackintosh-critical)](https://gitter.im/Alienware-hackintosh/community)

-WARNNING!!⚠⚠⚠ Mac OS Monterey will break the backlight patch.
-Because Monterey removed all the C style symbol in AMDRadeonX6000Framebuffer.kext, it need to rewrite the patch to call by address instead of symbol.
-Stay at Big Sur if you want this patch.
+# ChangeLog

+## 20220705
+You can upgrade to Monterey now.
+You may, however, encounter OTA failure during the second step of updating with a boot error "ocb: starting image failed".
+Maybe it is due to the Secure boot option or the configuration of this EFI.
+I don't know the exact reason, and I just circumvent it by using another 10900k EFI and then switching back my one.
+So be careful if you are using OTA to update to Monterey.
+Anyway, fresh install Monterey looks fine.
+1. Added rx5700m GPU temperature sensor for iStat Menus
+2. Fixed Monterey backlight patch for rx5700m
+3. Updated Opencore to 0.8.2

 # a51m-r2-5700m-hackintosh
-Hackintosh for alienware area 51m r2 with 5700m gpu, currently I'm running Big Sur 11.5.2
+Hackintosh for alienware area 51m r2 with 5700m gpu, support Bigsur & Monterey

 # The specification
 ```